-In Peregrine, all purely geometrical quantities (length, area, volume, position) adopt the same unit system as that used by the current Rhino document.
-The active setting can be queried in the Units output of the Peregrine ProbSpec component and, in cases where the system being used is not that which is desired, the units can be changed by entering e.g. "mm" or "m" into the Units input (see Figure 15).
+In Peregrine, all purely geometrical quantities (length, area, volume, position) adopt the same unit system as that used by the current Peregrine file.
+The active setting can be queried in the Units output of the Peregrine ProbSpec component and, in cases where the system being used is not that which is desired, the units can be changed by entering e.g. "mm" or "m" into the Units input (Figure 15):